pedryvo/QATesting/README.md

 - Click the 'I'm new, Enroll' button.
 - Fill the field 'First Name' with a valid name
 - Fill the field 'Email' with a valid email address
+- Fill the field 'Password' with a random password
 - Click ‘Enroll’
-- Expected Result: The fields 'access_code' and 'password' must display an error message: 'THIS FIELD IS REQUIRED.'
+- Expected Result: The field 'access_code' must display an error message: 'THIS FIELD IS REQUIRED.'

 -------------------